vineethkumarv/sv-wiki/Control-Flow.md

 <img width="534" alt="priorityif with else  drawio" src="https://user-images.githubusercontent.com/110443268/188625559-744eb407-e35c-42d3-9d57-9f203782a8cf.png">

-                                 fig -9: with else priority if
+                                 fig -9: flow chart: with else priority if

 When none of the conditional expressions is true by default compiler to execute the statements which are inside the else block.
 **Example** -